DEAR allows you to define manufacturing processes for a single finished product or for multiple finished products at a time.

 A finished product is not consumed in the operation, it appears as a result/output of this operation.
 The finished product output quantity is per Quantity to Produce of the final product.

-Finished products which appear in a Production BOM (including the top-level product) appear in the Yield section.
-Once a Production Run has been completed, the final quantity of the finished products produced is defined manually in Yield screen.
+Finished products which appear in a Production BOM (including the top-level product) appear in the Output section.
+Once a Production Run has been completed, the final quantity of the finished products produced is defined manually in Output screen.

 Single-product Production BOM